How clinical trials are monitored

 - any side effects people have had

-- patient feedback about benefits and side effects
+- patient feedback about the trial

 - any results so far